|Prized by who|

 So here we are in the present day, and there's a guy closing games who gives me agita.
 That's just business as usual for someone who's been rooting for the Mets as long as I've been.
 However, what makes it more troubling is that a poor season by Edwin Díaz might derail the Mets' playoff hopes this season.

 For the first time since it went on air, I've been watching a lot of Baseball Night in New York this winter.
 I blame Steve Cohen for that completely.
-I'm so psyched about Mets baseball in 2021 that I DVR the show and watch it while I'm drinking my morning coffee.
+I'm so psyched about Mets baseball in 2021 that I DVR the show and watch it while drinking my morning coffee.
 According to several people on that show, Sal Licata and WFAN's Maggie Gray, particularly, it's not a question of if Díaz derails the Mets season; they assure me that he will.

 That's a bit pessimistic for my blood.
 Of course, you never know how it will go with a closer.
 We've seen two radically different sides of Edwin Díaz since he came over in Brodie Van Wagenen's "masterpiece" trade.
 He was genuinely terrible in his first year in New York.
 He allowed 58 hits in 58 innings while yielding 15 home runs.
 He blew 7 saves in 33 chances.
 The minor consolations were that his strikeout numbers were strong at 15.4/9 IP, and his walks weren't bad at 3.4/9.

 Last year, after a rough start, Díaz was pretty effective.
 He still wound up with 4 blown saves, but his hits/9 went down to 6.3, and his home run rate dropped to 0.7/9.
 If there was a concern, it's that his walk rate went up to 4.9/9.
-Small sample size alert: he only pitched 25.2 innings over the 60 game schedule.
+Small sample size alert: he only pitched 25.2 innings over the 60-game schedule.

 So what to make of all of this?
 Edwin Díaz had some great numbers in Seattle over three seasons before coming here.
 In 191 innings over 188 appearances, he allowed 6.1 H/9 and 0.9 HR/9.
 He struck out 14.2/9 while walking 3.0/9.
 Those are dominant numbers.
 He saved quite a few games, 109 over those 3 campaigns.
 He only blew 12 games over that stretch, which is solid for a closer.
 Everyone is going to blow a few.

-If Díaz does all of the above, completely dominates, and saves 30 of his first 30 chances, I'm still going to worry when he comes into games.
+If Edwin Díaz does all of the above, completely dominates, and saves 30 of his first 30 chances, I'm still going to worry when he comes into games.
 If the Mets find a time machine and manage to bring back Mariano Rivera in his absolute prime, I'll still be nervous at the end of games.
 I'm always going to sweat the ninth inning.

 I think there's a mentality among fans, myself included, that the Devil you don't know can't possibly be as bad as the Devil you do.
 You look at a Trevor Rosenthal, ignore all of the questions that surround him, and imagine you'd be happier with him as the closer.
-Or maybe it's Liam Hendriks, who's been really good for a couple of years after being not so good previously.
+Or maybe it's Liam Hendriks, who's been really good for a couple of years after being not-so-good previously.
 Closers are always a volatile commodity, and there's no guarantee the guy who was awesome yesterday will be awesome today.
 I think back to Brad Lidge, who was as dominant in his prime as any closer.
-It all fell apart for him in the 2005 postseason, and Lidge never really was the same dominating pitcher again.
+It all fell apart for him in the 2005 postseason, and Lidge was never the same dominating pitcher again.
 But he actually did get the job done most of the time, even when he was no longer awesome.